 It is always a best practice to use the tablename before the Column name in MySQL Left Outer Join.
 For example, SELECT employ.First_Name

-If the common column name in both the tables is the same, then you can use the USING keyword.
-Since DeptID is the common column name in both the tables, above query can also return as
+If the common column name in both the tables is the same, then you can use the MySQL Left Join with USING keyword.
+Since DeptID is the common column name in both the tables, the above query can also return as

 USE company; SELECT emp.First_Name, emp.Last_Name, emp.Education, emp.Yearly_Income, emp.Sales, dept.DeptID, dept.DepartmentName, dept.Standard_Salary FROM employ AS emp LEFT JOIN department AS dept USING(DeptID);